PDF Invoice Customisation

-There are 2 invoice templates - one for the client area invoice and another for the PDF version of an invoice.
-These have the filenames viewinvoice.tpl and invoicepdf.tpl respectively and can be found in your active WHMCS template folder.
+There are two invoice templates.
+One is for the client area invoice (viewinvoice.tpl).
+The other is for the PDF version of an invoice (invoicepdf.tpl).
+The templates are in the active WHMCS template folder.

 Modifying the Logo

-The logo displayed on the PDF invoices is located in the images folder.
-To change this to your own logo simply upload your logo to the images folder and name it "logo.jpg" or "logo.png"
+The logo on the PDF invoices is in the /assets/img/ folder.
+To change this logo, upload the required logo to the /assets/img/ folder.
+The name of the file should be "logo.jpg" or "logo.png".

 You can change the width of the logo image in the invoicepdf.tpl template file.
-On line 4, just adjust the last number "75" before the closing bracket ); on that line, this variable defines the image width.
-You can then experiment increasing and decreasing it until happy.
+On line 10, adjust the last number, "75," before the closing bracket ();).
+This variable defines the image width.
+A developer can then increase or decrease this.

 Editing Text & Content

-You can fully customize the PDF invoices such as adding or removing text, altering the layout or adding furthur images & formatting.
-This is done by editing the template file invoicepdf.tpl in your active template folder.
+A developer can customise the PDF invoices.
+This includes adding or removing text, altering the layout, or adding further images and formatting.
+Do this by editing the template file invoicepdf.tpl in the active template folder.
 The file contains all the code relating to the layout and display of the invoice in its PDF format.
-You will need a basic working knowledge of PHP coding in order to understand and modify the file.
+You will need a basic working knowledge of PHP coding to understand and modify the file.

 Displaying Custom Fields

-As of version 4.5 custom fields can be displayed on the printable and PDF invoices by ticking the Setup > Custom Client Fields > Show on Invoice option.
+It is possible to display custom fields on printable and PDF invoices.
+To do this, select the Setup > Custom Client Fields > Show on Invoice option.

-The following variables are available for use in the invoicepdf.tpl file and further data can be obtained by running SQL queries directly from within the template which does allow custom PHP code to be executed.
+The following variables are available for use in the invoicepdf.tpl file.
+Obtain further data by running SQL queries from within the PHP template.

-- $datecreated — The date the invoice was created
+- $datecreated — The creation date of the invoice.

-- $duedate — The date the invoice is due
+- $duedate — The due date of the invoice.

-- $datepaid - Shows paid date/time if invoice is set to Paid
+- $datepaid — The paid date and time, if invoice status is Paid.

-As standard the filename for invoices is Invoice-xxx and for quotes Quote-xxx where xxx is the ID of the invoice or quote.
-It may be desirable to change the filenames your clients see or translate into other languages.
-This is achieved in the same way as any text within WHMCS, through the Language Files, specifically the strings:
+The default filename for invoices is Invoice-xxx.
+For quotes, this is Quote-xxx.
+For both, xxx is the ID of the invoice or quote.
+It may be desirable to change the filenames the clients see or translate into other languages.
+Achieve this in the same way as any text within WHMCS, by using the Language Files.
+Look for these strings:

 $_LANG['invoicefilename'] = "Invoice-"; $_LANG['quotefilename'] = "Quote-";

-The bulk of the file size of the PDFs that are generated by WHMCS come from the embedding of the font files for the UTF-8 character set.
-Because the UTF-8 charset has a large range of characters it supports, this means it takes up much more space than say the iso-8859-1 charset which unlike UTF-8, only supports A-Z 0-9 and other standard characters.
+The bulk of the file size for PDFs that WHMCS generates come from the embedded font files for UTF-8.
+Because the UTF-8 charset has a large range of supported characters, this means it takes up more space than, for example, the ISO-8859-1 character set.
+Unlike UTF-8, ISO-8859-1 only supports A-Z, 0-9, and other standard characters.

-Therefore if you don't need all those special characters UTF-8 supports (ie. you don't have clients using those characters in their names/addresses) then you can reduce the filesize of PDF's quite considerably by changing the font.
-To do that, simply go to Setup > General Settings > Invoices > TCPDF Font and change the selection from "Freesans" to "Helvetica"
+If no clients are using special characters in their names or addresses, the system does not require UTF-8.
+It is then possible to reduce the size of PDF files by changing the font.
+To do that, go to Setup > General Settings > Invoices > PDF Font Family.
+Then, change the selection from "Freesans" to "Helvetica".

-Due to a limitation in PHP you may find the translations of the "Paid" and "Unpaid" text on the PDF Invoices do not display upper-case accented characters correctly.
-To resolve this please refer to http://forum.whmcs.com/showthread.php?t=45594
+Due to a PHP limitation, the translations of the "Paid" and "Unpaid" text on the PDF Invoices may not display uppercase accented characters.